FSMA - Food safety modernization act & how it can help your food business

-We at FoodDocs have taken all of the considerations and regulations in complying with the FSMA law and have built our own system to help you build your own Food Safety Management System.
+We at FoodDocs have taken all of the considerations and federal regulations in complying with the FSMA law and have created a system to help you build your own digital Food Safety Management System.
 We guide and show you how food safety management can be an effective way to increase consumer loyalty by trying our 14-day free trial.

-In addition to the 7 major FDA FSMA regulations, the food agency has also amended some of the preexisting regulations to strengthen their food safety regulation aspect.
-Included in these related programs are proposed new federal food safety laws that are undergoing discussions and reviews by the related government agencies.
+In addition to the 7 major FDA FSMA regulations, the regulatory agency has also amended some of the preexisting regulations to strengthen its food safety regulation aspect.
+Included in these related programs are proposed new federal food safety laws that are undergoing discussions and reviews by the related government agencies and health departments.
 Currently, some of the proposed food regulations in this list are yet to be approved to take effect.

-This proposed FSMA rule serves as an additional requirement to the previously established traceability program of the FDA.
-This amendment is considered as one of the key requirements of the FDA's New Era of Smarter Food Safety Blueprint.
+The temporary policy on food traceability was approved in November 2022.
+This FSMA rule serves as an additional requirement to the previously established traceability program of the FDA.
+This amendment is considered one of the key requirements of the FDA's New Era of Smarter Food Safety Blueprint.
 It aims to devise a way to easily track down recipients of contaminated products and effectively mitigate the chances of an outbreak.

-The center of this amendment is the required establishment of records containing Key Data Elements associated with different Critical Tracking events analyzed by the FDA.
+The center of this amendment is the additional recordkeeping requirement for Key Data Elements associated with different Critical Tracking events analyzed by the FDA.
 Manufacturers who process and handle foods under the Food Traceability List (FTL) are required to comply with this rule.
 The FTL is a peer-reviewed list of high-risk foods and was generated by a risk-ranking model developed by the FDA.

-Among the FSMA regulations, a new proposal that aims to establish a program for the microbial and chemical testing of foods by laboratories is being developed.
-Once approved, the rule will require food analysis to be conducted by laboratories that have voluntarily applied for accreditation.
+Among the FSMA regulations, this rule aims to establish a program for the microbial and chemical testing of foods by laboratories.
+The rule will require food analysis to be conducted by laboratories that have voluntarily applied for evaluation by accreditation bodies.